 “Mindfulness-Based Stress Reduction completely changed my life.
 Once I could observe my anxious brain, I had so much more control over my response.
 Now I observe when I’m ruminating about the past or worrying about the future and remind myself to take a breath and bring my attention to what’s in front of me.
 Generally, I’m far presently more okay than my anxiety tells me I am, so doing this helps me feel much better.” -S

 What is Mindfulness?

-Mindfulness is the practice of bringing all of our awareness to the present moment in a way that expands our consciousness and heightens our awareness of our emotional, cognitive, and physical experiences.
+Mindfulness is the practice of bringing all of our awareness to the present moment.
+It heightens our awareness of our emotional, cognitive, and physical experiences.